Why excellent English matters to your business

 Globally understood airport terminology, such as “Gate waiting area”, would be a lot more reassuring than this direct translation from Spanish!

-You might have nailed things in Dutch, or another language, but direct translation to English won’t necessarily work.
-Even if you’ve spell checked everything and applied your academic language knowledge, there’s still a high chance it won’t be in line with the way English is actually used.
+You might have perfected your content in Dutch, German, French, Spanish, Japanese, or any other language, but direct translation to English won’t necessarily work.
+Even if you’ve spell-checked everything and applied your academic language knowledge, there’s still a high chance it won’t be in line with the way English is actually used.

 This is because different languages each have their own patterns and nuances, which need to be addressed as attentively as the grammar itself if your translation is really going to make sense.
 In a multilingual society, where audiences from every country have their own linguistic habits, the native English speaker’s version is the only common ground.